RochanaChaturvedi/rochanachaturvedi.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2022-04-21
+date: 2022-09-06
 inline: true
 ---

-Attended CRA-WCP Grad Cohort for Women.
-A truly enriching experience!
-Thanks CRA for the travel grant! :sparkles:
+Presenting a lightning talk at NSF-NIH Smart and Connected Health workshop as a student PI.
+A great experience!